keithjgrant/sidecar-old/content/drinks/elder-fashioned.md

 ---
 {{< wrap >}}
 {{< summary >}}
 The right gin is essential in this cocktail—it cannot be overly piney or too floral.
 Stick with Plymouth if you can.
-Hendrick’s, with its cucumber flavor also tastes great.
+In a pinch, you can get away with Hendrick’s and its cucumber flavor.
 Most other gins I’ve tried have not fared as well.
 {{< /summary >}}

 {{< ingredients